 Most of these key figures are alternative performance measures according to ESMA's definition.
 How these key figures are used is described below, as is how they are calculated.
-The alternative performance measures are used to provide a more comprehensive description of how the operational activities are developing, such as gross margin and EBITDA ex options. .
+The alternative performance measures are used to provide a more comprehensive description of how the operational activities are developing, such as gross margin and Adjusted EBITDA.